A rider is an extra protection added to an insurance policy in exchange for paying a higher premium to an insurer.

 - Covering commercial property that isn’t stored at one fixed location with a commercial property floater rider

-- Extending the period in which a business can file a claim under a professional liability or errors and omissions insurance policy
+- Extending the period in which a business can file a claim for a claims-made policy, such as professional liability or errors and omissions insurance

 - Adding coverage for specific types of property that commercial property insurance policies normally exclude, including building foundations, underground pipes, drains, and fencing

 - Adding an endorsement to workers’ compensation insurance that extends benefits to casual employees for whom state law doesn’t mandate coverage